 - Peel the first layer of lemongrass and cut the bottom ⅔ of the stalk into 3 cm chunks.
 (You can discard the top part of the lemongrass that looks dry, it usually won't have any oils or flavor in it.)

 - Use a rolling pin or the back of your knife (the blunt end) and smash the lemongrass to bruise it and release the oils.
 Keep the stalks intact so we can easily fish it out later in the soup.
 Set aside for later

 - Peel the garlic and smash it, keeping the cloves intact as well and set aside for later

 - Slice the ginger and set aside.

-- While we have the cutting board out, we might as well prep the toppings!Peel and slice the shallots up into thin slices.
-Cut the limes into wedges and chop the pickled mustard greens into small bite-sized pieces and set these all aside on a side plate along with some chili oil and coconut cream for the end.
+- While we have the cutting board out, we might as well prep the toppings!Peel and slice the shallots (or red onions) up into thin slices.
+(If you find raw shallots or onions too strong, squirt a bit of lime juice and let it marinate in the juice, it will mellow it out and reduce the spicy bite.)Cut the limes into wedges.Chop the pickled mustard greens into small bite-sized pieces.Scoop some chili oil and coconut cream into small bowls.Add everything to a serving plate to serve at the very end.

 Cook the Coconut Curry Soup